Pull Zone Settings

 Dynamic caching based on the host header

 Host: cdn.example.com that matches the Zone Alias.
 It is required to enable this option if you want to host multiple sites in one Zone.
-It is not recommended to enable this feature as it will lower the cache HIT percentage.
+It is not recommended to enable this feature as it will lower the cache hit ratio.

 Cache Key Cookie

 Cookie variable based caching as received in the client request header.
-It is not recommended to enable this feature as it will lower the cache HIT percentage.
+It is not recommended to enable this feature as it will lower the cache hit ratio.

 Cache Key Device

 Device-based caching, such as desktop, mobile and tablet.
-It is not recommended to enable this feature as it will lower the cache HIT percentage.
+It is not recommended to enable this feature as it will lower the cache hit ratio.